abachleda/FM_e-services/submeters_energy_share/README.md

 1. meters - List of all submeters taken into account to be included in report, labels needs to be as in data file
 2. period - period of time taken into account in days
 3. recipient_email - Recipient email adress for electronic alerts notification.
 Note that the SNMP server needs to be configured.

+#Output data

+The output of the service include json file with calculated submeters share in total energy consumption.
+The information include timestamp, considered period and all submeters listed with relevant share in total energy consumption of the building.
+Additionaly there is a report generated